OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

     derived_from: tosca.interfaces.Root
 ```

-## Boolean Operators
+## Logical Operators

-The following Boolean operators can be used inside a Variability Expression.
+The following logical operators can be used inside a Variability Expression.

 | Keyname | Input                                      | Output  | Description                                        |
 |---------|--------------------------------------------|---------|----------------------------------------------------|